President Trump vetoes National Defense Authorization Act for Fiscal Year 2021

 High-ranking Democrats blasted the veto.

-"Donald Trump just vetoed a pay raise for our troops so he can defend dead Confederate traitors," Senate Minority Leader Chuck Schumer tweeted.
+"Donald Trump just vetoed a pay raise for our troops so he can defend dead Confederate traitors," Senate Minority Leader Chuck Schumer, D-N.Y. tweeted.
 "Democrats will vote to override it."

-Sen. Mark Warner, vice chairman of the Senate Intelligence Committee, said in a statement moments after the veto that he expected Congress to override the president’s veto.
+Sen. Mark Warner, D-Va., vice chairman of the Senate Intelligence Committee, said in a statement moments after the veto that he expected Congress to override the president’s veto.
 The bipartisan plan previously passed with veto-proof majorities in both the House and Senate.

 "It’s unconscionable that the President would choose to throw a wrench into the passage of a bill as critical as our nation’s annual defense bill," Warner said.
 "The President’s decision to veto this bipartisan legislation on his way out the door poses a serious threat to U.S. national security."

+House Speaker Nancy Pelosi said the override could come as early as next Monday.

+"In a time when our country was just targeted with a massive cyberattack, it is particularly hard to understand the reasoning behind the President’s irresponsibility," she said in a statement.

-Although Trump called it a "gift" to China and Russia, nearly $7 billion in the bill is for a new "Pacific Deterrence Initiative" to address a rising China, which the Pentagon said a few months ago now has the "largest navy in the world."
+Although Trump called it a "gift" to China and Russia, nearly $7 billion in the bill is for a new "Pacific Deterrence Initiative" to address a rising China, which the Pentagon has stated now has the "largest navy in the world."

 CLICK HERE TO GET THE FOX NEWS APP